 The park is open all year round and always accessible.
 Opening hours are 6:00 am to 6:00 pm.
 In designated areas you can even explore the park on foot accompanied by a Kenya Wildlife Service ranger.

 Rainy season: October to January and March to May

 Dry season: June to October and January to early March

 If you prefer greener scenery, want the best views of Kilimanjaro, and also like bird watching, then you should go during the rainy season.
 However, if you prefer to see larger wildlife, then you should visit the park during the dry season.
 The animals are then easier to see when they venture to the rivers and waterholes.
 There is also a better chance of seeing animals at the waterholes set up by the lodges.

 Tip: Tsavo National Park is very easy to reach from Mombasa and can therefore be perfectly combined with a beach holiday on the coast.

 Book recommendations for Kenya

-You want to know where you are going?
-Then I can highly recommend these three books for your travel preparation.
+You want to know where the journey goes?
+Then I can recommend these books* about Kenya.

 You can order the books at Amazon by clicking on the pictures.
 If you buy a product through one of these affiliate links, I get a small commission and you help me to keep filling Fernweh-Motive with interesting articles.
 The product will not be more expensive for you and you do me a huge favor.